CenterForOpenScience/Policies-and-Procedures/index.md

 * This policy does not apply to interns or guests
 * Speaking engagements or other consulting payments for work done that is not related to COS, open science, or open source or is not done on behalf of COS is not subject to this policy
 * This policy may not anticipate all possible scenarios for assessing the types and occasions for receiving payment.
-When there is any uncertainty about applicability of the rule, COS staff should present the scenario to the Controller to discuss, resolve, and refine the policy accordingly
+When there is any uncertainty about applicability of the rule, COS staff should present the scenario to the Director of Finance and Operations to discuss, resolve, and refine the policy accordingly

 Use of Email &amp; Personal Computer Equipment
 ------------------

-All full-time regular and full-time temporary staff will receive a COS email address.
+All staff will receive a COS email address.
 Use of personal equipment for COS projects is not encouraged as COS is not liable for covering any damages to personal property.
-If your COS technology needs are not being met, please discuss them with Human Resources.
+If your COS technology needs are not being met, please discuss them with the Senior Business Manager.

-COS Emails and Files Upon Departure
+Acceptable Use Policy
 ------------------

-COS will deactivate all corporate Google Apps (cos.io domain) accounts belonging to individuals no longer affiliated with the organization.
-Upon separation of employment, COS will provide notice to employees that their corporate accounts will be deactivated within fifteen (15) business days of the employee’s last work day.
-COS will provide assistance in transitioning from a corporate account to a private Google account if necessary.
-Any content in Google Drive related to COS operations that has been shared with private Google accounts will be restricted upon deactivation of corporate Google Apps accounts.
-COS reserves the right to read and keep record of correspondence submitted using these accounts, but this will occur only when necessary for business continuity purposes.
-For example, it may be necessary to retain correspondence for a departing staff member who served as point-of-contact for external partners in order for the staff members’ replacement to have a full record of the partnership history.
+COS is committed to establishing an appropriate [Acceptable Use Policy](https://docs.google.com/document/d/1fRw6s4qkBysHLSSjUZm4SHooTr44pAs4/edit#) and guidelines to reduce the risks, threats and impacts from the misuse of technology systems and Internet.
+These risks can include virus attacks, compromise of networks and systems, data loss and legal issues.

 Data Privacy
 ------------------